hmtcelik/django-AreaCalc/README.md

 # (IN PROCESS)
-## Area and Perimeter Calculation with Django Website
+## Area and Volume Calculation with Django Website

-This site can calculation area and perimeter some 3D objects
+This site can calculation area and volume some 3D objects